nhsconnect/integration-adaptors/mhs/README.md

 systems wishing to communicate with this hub need to implement an MHS.
 Technically speaking, the central hub is also a MHS, but is the central hub in this hub-spoke architecture.

-The MHS implements a messaging standard called the External Interface Specification, which defines in some detail a number patterns for transport layer communication with the Spine.
-The intent of this MHS adaptor is to hide this implementation detail from the supplier, and so make it easier to connect to Spine and perform business operations such as interacting with Spine services like PDS.
+The MHS Adaptor implements a messaging standard called the External Interface Specification, which defines in some detail a number patterns for transport layer communication with the Spine.
+The intent of this MHS Adaptor is to hide this implementation detail from the supplier, and so make it easier to connect to Spine and perform business operations such as interacting with Spine services like PDS.

 ## Software Architecture